labex-labs/open-source-labs/flask/flask-tutorial/lab-blog-blueprint/steps_raw.md

 ## Summary

-Congratulations!
-You have successfully implemented a blog blueprint using Flask.
-The blog blueprint allows users to create, edit, and delete blog posts.
-You have learned how to define and register a blueprint, implement views for listing, creating, updating, and deleting posts, and use templates to render the views.
-Keep practicing and exploring Flask to build more powerful web applications.
+Congratulations, you've created a simple blog application using Flask!
+This application supports user authentication, and allows users to create, edit, and delete their own blog posts.